Join & Connect

 Board Meeting

-Date: July 1, 2026
+Date: August 5, 2026

 Meeting Time: 1:00 PM

-Location: Home of Charlotte Pitts
+Location: Home of Carla Lewis

-Review June 2026 Board Meeting Notes Click Here
+Review July 2026 Board Meeting Notes Click Here

 The following list provides the host residences for each month’s board meeting: